 Yes — but with important caveats.

-Root graft disruption (trenching or vibratory plow barriers) is used to sever underground connections between infected and healthy trees, stopping underground spread.
+Trenching or vibratory plow barriers are used to sever underground connections between infected and healthy trees, stopping underground spread.
 This is a critical tool in containing an expanding infection center.

 Neither treatment is a DIY project.
 Fungicide injection requires specialized equipment, calibrated dosing, and timing that only a trained arborist should handle.